NFT vs. DWC: Choosing the Perfect Hydroponic System

 Step 1: Setting up PVC Pipes

-The first step for the system is drilling holes into pvc pipess to hold the netcups.
+The first step for the system is drilling holes into PVC pipes to hold the net cups.
 This can be done using a simple hole drill.
-Most of the netcups wew know are conical, so their upper diameter is bigger than the lower.
-This is a good precondition in order to drill holes which hold the netcup and submerge most of it into the pvc pipe without the netcup falling into it.
-You should of course find the right size of netcups for the right size of pipe. the goal should be that, the netcup can fully hang in the pipe without leaving too much space between the bottom of the cup and the pipe.
-Keep in mind that later, you want your netcup to get wet from the water flow, at least in the first weeks of growing.
-Later you can lower the water level.
-For our last system we used netcups which are in total 68 mm (2.7 in) high for a pvc pipe with the diameter of 90mm (3.5 in) Another important factor is the distance of the cups.
-It’s important that plants have space next to each other in order to grow properly.
-This also depends on the type of plant.
-If you have short but broad plants, you might need more space between them than if you plan to plant long plants.
-Also important if you drill the holes and calculate the distances, keep in mind that you need to close the pipe on its endings, and the necessary muffle also takes space, so before you plan your holes, measure what place is left when the muffle is on.
+Most net cups are conical, so their upper diameter is bigger than the lower part.
+This helps to drill holes that will hold the net cup and submerge most of it into the PVC pipe without the net cup falling into it.
+You should find the right size of net cups for the right size of pipe.
+The goal should be for the net cup to fully hang in the pipe without leaving too much space between the bottom and the pipe.
+Keep in mind that later you want your net cup to get wet from the water flow, at least in the first weeks of growing.
+Later, you can lower the water level.
+For our last system, we used net cups that are 68 mm (2.7 in) high for a PVC pipe with a diameter of 90 mm (3.5 in).

 Here are some measurements from our last system:

-• we planned with plants not needing too much space, and would rather make less netcups per 1 meter than 7.
+• We planned for plants that do not need much space, preferring fewer net cups per meter than 7.

-Step 1.1: Drill holes in PVC Pipe, take care of the size and distance of the holes to accomodate your netcups and keep space for the plants
+Step 1.1: Drill holes in PVC Pipe, taking care of the size and distance of the holes to accommodate your net cups and provide space for the plants.

-The next step is to put on the Lids/muffles for the pvc pipe, the muffles are usually glued and the glue usually takes about 24 hours to dry.
-Of course you should take the fitting lids for the pipe.
-Make sure that the glue is water proof and also suitable for drinking water.
-Even if your nutrient solution won’t be drinking water, at the end you plan to eat your harvest.
-The same is of course true for the pvc pipes themselves.
+The next step is to put on the lids/fittings for the PVC pipe.
+The fittings are usually glued, and the glue typically takes about 24 hours to dry.
+Ensure that the glue is waterproof and suitable for drinking water.
+Even if your nutrient solution won't be drinking water, you plan to eat your harvest.
+The same applies to the PVC pipes themselves.

 Step 1.2: Put on PVC Pipe Lids

-To finalize the pvc pipes, you also need to drill inflow and outflow holes for the hoses. the inflow hole is on the top of the pipe, where the holes for the netcups are, while the outflow is on the bottom.
-Make sure that the outflow hole fits exactly to the used hose, if not you need also seal the connection of pipe and hose in order to not loose nutrient solution, but it is also very handy if you can manage to change the height a hose protrudes into the pipe.
-You can use this to adjust the water level in the pipe later.
-In our system the first inflow from the pump to the first pvc pipe is a smaller hose than alls the pipe connecting hoses, this is a safety precaution in order to make it harder to flood the pipe and potentially loose nutrient solution.
-Your hole should incorporate the correct size of the hoses you are using, also because you might want to regulate the precise height of the hoses within the pipe later.
+To finalize the PVC pipes, you also need to drill inflow and outflow holes for the hoses.
+The inflow hole is on the top of the pipe, where the holes for the net cups are, while the outflow hole is on the bottom.
+Make sure that the outflow hole fits exactly to the used hose; if not, you need to seal the connection of the pipe and hose to prevent losing nutrient solution.
+It is also helpful if you can adjust the height the hose protrudes into the pipe, which can be used to adjust the water level in the pipe later.
+In our system, the first inflow from the pump to the first PVC pipe is a smaller hose than all the pipe connecting hoses.
+This is a safety precaution to make it harder to flood the pipe and potentially lose nutrient solution.

 Step 1.3: Drill Tube Holes in PVC Pipe

-Pro Tip: If you can buy white pipes you should do so, if you can’t get your hands on white once we recommend painting them white.
-This helps in keeping the internals cool, most pipes are black which can accelerate heating up all the roots, which might damage them.
+Pro Tip: If you can buy white pipes, you should do so.
+If not, we recommend painting them white to keep the internals cool.
+Most pipes are black, which can accelerate heating up the roots, potentially damaging them.

 Step 2: Build the Structure for the System

-After you finished with the pipes you want to start with the overall structure which makes up your system.
-In our example we propose building a ladder like rack, which is easy to build and you can lean it towards a wall and have both a vertical and horizontal spacing.
+After finishing with the pipes, start constructing the overall structure for your system.
+We propose building a ladder-like rack, which is easy to build and can be leaned against a wall, offering both vertical and horizontal spacing.

 Step 2.1: Build a Wooden Pipe Rack